 Write what God shows you in your journal.
 Write the verses from this post in your journal and pray them over yourself.

-I, therefore, the prisoner of the Lord, beseech you to walk worthy of the calling with which you were called, with all lowliness and gentleness, with longsuffering, bearing with one another in love.
-Ephesians 4:1-2 NKJV
+I therefore, a prisoner for the Lord, urge you to walk in a manner worthy of the calling to which you have been called,with all humility and gentleness, with patience, bearing with one another in love.
+Ephesians 4:1-2 ESV